percona/pxb-docs/docs/innodb-btree-check.md

 ## How `--check-tables` works

-The `--check-tables` option executes `btr_validate_index()` on every committed index in each `.ibd` tablespace using the number of threads specified by [`--parallel`](xtrabackup-option-reference.md#parallel). `--check-tables` detects structural inconsistencies that page checksum verification cannot detect.
+The `--check-tables` option executes `btr_validate_index()` on every index that is present and active in the InnoDB data dictionary for each `.ibd` tablespace, using the number of threads specified by [`--parallel`](xtrabackup-option-reference.md#parallel). `--check-tables` detects structural inconsistencies that page checksum verification cannot detect.
 The option applies only to InnoDB tables.

 Percona XtraBackup runs validation during the `--prepare` phase after applying the redo log.
 The validation process operates in read-only mode against backup files and does not modify backup contents.
 Validation continues after detecting corruption so that Percona XtraBackup can report all problematic tables and indexes in a single run.